Contact the Long-Term Follow-Up Program

 A nurse can talk to you and your family about any concerns you may have, too.
 LTFU nurses are experts in post-BMT care and work with a physician who regularly reviews transplant cases.

 Most of the time, these consultations happen over the phone.
-For some issues, you may need to come to our clinic at SCCA South Lake Union for specialized care, such as treatment for graft-versus-host disease (GVHD).
+For some issues, you may need to come to our clinic for specialized care, such as treatment for graft-versus-host disease (GVHD).

 If you received an allogeneic (donor) transplant, you will need to come in for a checkup when you reach your one-year transplant anniversary.